-10. TP projects are managed and monitored like regular projects, not as a pool of thematically linked activities.
+- 11. TP projects are managed and monitored like regular projects rather than as a pool of thematically linked activities.
 Each project is designated F (Forests), M (Markets) or I (Industry) and assigned to the relevant technical division.
-While RFM has overall responsibility for REDDES and CFME, and EIMI is responsible for TFLET and TMT, management of a TP project may be assigned to any division.
-There can be several project managers from different divisions under one TP.

-11. TP project monitoring closely follows the Manual for Project Monitoring, Review, Reporting and Evaluation and the Manual on Standard Operating Procedures for the ITTO Project Cycle.
+While RFM has overall responsibility for REDDES and CFME, and EIMI is responsible for TFLET and TMT, management of a TP project/pre-project/activity may be assigned to any division.
+There can therefore be several project managers from different divisions under one TP. - 12.
+TP project monitoring closely follows the Manual for Project Monitoring, Review, Reporting and Evaluation and the Manual on Standard Operating Procedures for the ITTO Project Cycle.
 No ex-post evaluations have yet been conducted for TP projects or groups of projects.
 The Secretariat has developed an Online Monitoring System (OLMS) to improve TP project monitoring and evaluation and overall management.
-The OLMS is now used for all projects, not just TPs.

-12. The Secretariat has also developed Monitoring Protocols (MPs) for each TP to provide a framework for monitoring and measuring progress and achievements towards TP objectives as a whole and set the stage for future mid-term evaluations of TPs.
-Each MP identifies a set of indicators, targets and means of verification for each TP objective based on the TPD.
+The OLMS is now used for all ITTO funded projects, not just TPs. - 13.
+The Secretariat has also developed a Monitoring Protocol (MP) for each TP to provide a framework for monitoring and measuring progress and achievements towards TP objectives as a whole and set the stage for future mid-term evaluations of TPs.
+Each MP identifies a set of indicators, targets and means of verification for each TP objective based on the relevant TPD.